tracker1/node-ms-sqlcmd/README.md

+# WARNING - IN DEVELOPMENT

+Right now, this is being initially created and developed, once it's ready to use (within the next day or so), I will publish version 1.0.0, and you can start with that.

+The main export of this application will be a function with a console.log statement.

 # ms-sqlcmd

 This package makes it easier to execute `sqlcmd` scripts from node.js.
 It will use an mssql url string as a connection string.
 The path should be `/INSTANCENAME/DATABASENAME` or simply `/DATABASENAME`.
 The fields should be encoded via `encodeURIComponent` in order to facilitate special characters, especially in passphrases that might otherwise interfere or have special characters.